 This depends on your case.
 We recommend having at least one intake (blowing air into the case from the front) and an exhaust fan (blowing air out the back of the case).
 If you have both of those, you should be fine- feel free to add more intake and exhaust fans as you please to lower your case temps.

 It is worth noting that if your PC has a lot of high-end hardware, your internal temps will run higher, so you should consider extra fan options but remember these components are designed to take quite a bit of heat.
+Another note is that if you buy a budget PC case, they may often just feature a single 120mm case fan.
+This single fan will do a little bit for your internal temps, however, it is advisable to expand on this to at least have the intake/outtake configuration previously mentioned.

 Not at all.
 Many people space out their purchases over time, and you may even be able to assemble your PC before acquiring certain components.
 For instance, if you have every part of your PC except a graphics card, you may be able to run your PC off of your processor’s integrated graphics until you can afford to buy a GPU.